-Law360, New York (November 23, 2011, 3:20 PM ET) -- A Florida federal judge on Tuesday refused to toss WM Aviation LLC's suit seeking nearly \$20 million in coverage from U.S. Aircraft Insurance Group and three other insurers for damages sustained to its aircraft during a 2008 runway accident.
+Law360, New York (December 07, 2011, 3:32 PM ET) -- WM Aviation LLC and Tricor International Corp. on Monday agreed to resolve their suit in Florida federal court seeking nearly \$20 million in coverage from U.S. Aircraft Insurance Group and three other insurers for damages that a plane sustained during a 2008 runway accident.